-Every day, hospital security directors contend with security challenges as diverse as violence in emergency rooms, securing neonatal units, ensuring prescription drugs are safeguarded, and complying with regulations such as HIPAA.
+Every day, hospital security directors contend with challenges as diverse as violence in emergency rooms, securing neonatal units, ensuring prescription drugs are safeguarded, and complying with regulations such as HIPAA.
 They must maintain an environment that is both open to the public and highly secure.
-In this educational session, security directors from three leading U.S. hospitals talk about what kinds of technology they've put in place in their hospitals, what works well, what doesn't work well, and what's on their security technology wish lists.
+In this educational session, security directors from four leading U.S. hospitals talk about what kinds of technology they've put in place in their hospitals, what works well, what doesn't work well, and what's on their security technology wish lists.

 Securing America's most critical assets

 When moderator Rob Hile is asked why MIT's security problems are different, he cooly replies, "They do have a nuclear reactor."
 Rob Hile moderates this discussion among top security directors from three of the United States' most unique critical infrastructure sites: a world-leading biotech firm; one of the most recognized universities in the country; and, one of the South's largest municipal water systems.
 The need for total situational awareness, centralized alarm management and the requirement for integration with security and non-security platforms alike will be discussed.
 They will share the challenges that keep them up at night.
 The group will discuss their experiences, both good and bad, with the various situational awareness/PSIM platforms that are currently flooding the market today.

 What will (or should) IP cameras look like in 2015?
 Ray Coulombe, an entrepreneur who has participated in six start-up and early stage growth technology companies, offers answers.
 As moderator, he will challenge panelists—four of the leaders in IP video technology today—to describe how enhanced processing power will be used, the image quality, compression, and analytics to be expected, and the implications of tagging for big data.
 If you're buying lines of IP cameras you can't afford to miss this session.